 Accurate public disclosure is an important part of the CFB's mission.
 Findings in this section relate to the Campaign's failure to completely and timely disclose the Campaign's financial activity.

-- The Campaign did not report or inaccurately reported financial transactions to the Board (see Finding #1). - The Campaign did not file the required daily disclosure statements during the two weeks preceding the 2013 primary election (see Finding #2).
+- The Campaign did not report or inaccurately reported financial transactions to the Board (see Finding #1). - The Campaign did not file, by the due date, a financial disclosure statement required by the Board (see Finding #2).